 5: Socialise Your Learning

 Online forums or Slack channels can be useful.
 Learners can share the skills they have developed, ask questions, and offer feedback.
 This can be particularly helpful where the programme has been presented largely online, since it builds a group dynamic.

 Such forums also leverage a bit of competition, with participants wanting to outdo one another in terms of performance improvement.

 Positive Learning Transfer should be the goal

 As we’ve seen in this article, when learning can be transferred, this means it has been fully internalised and absorbed by each learner, then applied in practice.

 There are ways of measuring learning transference and allowing for your L&D efforts to be better aligned both with corporate strategy and individual employee priorities.

 Workplaces need to design their suite of learning and development activities for maximum practical applicability.
 Ideally, everything that you do should be built with minimal gaps between learning sessions and the direct application of newly gained skills.

-By following the approaches outlined above, you give your L&D initiatives the best chance to have a wide-ranging impact which is strategically aligned with corporate goals, and which participants take part in enthusiastically that ultimately leads to better business outcomes and performance.
+By following the approaches outlined above, you give your L&D initiatives the best chance to have a wide-ranging impact which is strategically aligned with corporate goals, and which participants take part in enthusiastically which ultimately leads to better business outcomes and performance.

-Contact Skillshub to discuss any of your elearning platform requirements.
+Contact Skillshub to discuss any of your eLearning platform requirements.
 A platform can help you to embed the learning by delivering learning in the moment of need.